-- Slower reaction time
+Slower reaction time

-- Loss of coordination and sensory perception
+Loss of coordination and sensory perception

-- Inability to focus
+Inability to focus

 Even if you’re taking a drug prescribed by your doctor, it could lead to an adverse reaction.
-You should always discuss the possible side effects with your doctor or a pharmacist and read warning labels on the packaging.
+You should always discuss the possible side effects with your doctor or pharmacist and read the warning labels on the packaging.
 If operating a motor vehicle with the medication in your system is dangerous, you should refrain from doing so.

 What You Should and Shouldn’t Do After a Car Accident

-- Call law enforcement and wait for them to arrive at the scene.
+Call law enforcement and wait for them to arrive at the scene.
 They will perform an investigation and write a crash report.

-- Talk to anyone who witnessed the crash and write down their names and phone numbers.
+Talk to anyone who witnessed the crash and write down their names and phone numbers.

-- Get crucial details from the at-fault driver, such as their name, contact information, and auto insurance provider.
+Get crucial details from the at-fault driver, such as their name, contact information, and auto insurance provider.

-- Take pictures of the accident scene.
+Take pictures of the accident scene.

-- Seek medical attention.
+Seek medical attention.
 The doctor will evaluate your injuries and refer you for additional treatment if necessary.
 Be sure to follow their orders and continue seeing all medical providers until you recover.

-- Gather copies of every document related to the crash, including medical records, billing statements, and letters from the insurance company.
+Gather copies of every document related to the crash, including medical records, billing statements, and letters from the insurance company.

-- Hire a Charlotte drugged driver accident lawyer.
+Hire a drugged driving lawyer.

 Besides completing the steps above, there are some things you should avoid doing.
 If you say or do the wrong thing, you could ruin your chance of recovering the maximum compensation.

-- Don’t wait to pursue a legal case against the at-fault driver.
+Don’t wait to pursue a legal case against the at-fault driver.
 Drugged driving is a serious offense, and you should hold them accountable for their actions.
 If you wait too long to file an insurance claim or lawsuit, you could miss an important deadline or discover that crucial evidence went missing.

-- Don’t speak to the insurance adjusters.
+Don’t speak to the insurance adjusters.
 Regardless of what kind of claim you filed, never talk to them.
 Your Charlotte drugged driver accident lawyer will handle all communication on your behalf.
 That will prevent you from saying something that could harm the outcome of your case.

-- Don’t sign any forms from the at-fault driver’s insurance company.
+Don’t sign any forms from the at-fault driver’s insurance company.
 Auto insurance companies don’t care about injured victims.
 They only care about saving money.
 They might try to trick you into signing away your rights to the maximum settlement available.
 If they request your signature on any documents, politely decline and forward them to your lawyer for review.